nxyni/nxyni.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a Machine Learning Scientist in industry, with continued interest in academic research.
+I am currently a Machine Learning Scientist working on Recommendation System, with continued interest in AI research.
 If you have exciting ideas or potential collaboration opportunities, feel free to reach out.

 I completed my Ph.D. in ECE at UC Davis in Dec 2024, under the supervision of [Prof. Lifeng Lai](https://scholar.google.com/citations?user=gOhaCfUAAAAJ&hl=en).
 My research focuses on **risk-sensitive reinforcement learning (RL)**, enhancing algorithmic efficiency, sample complexity, and robustness.I also explored risk-sensitive RL in diverse settings, including reward-free frameworks and with human feedback (**RLHF**).
 During my internship at Microsoft, I applied **large language model (LLM) reasoning** and **causal analysis** to innovate on AI-driven game testing techniques.